New Year reveller Harry Pitman, 16, killed in ‘blink of an eye’, court told

 Ms Ledward said: “There is no issue that Harry’s fatal injury was caused by the knife in (the defendant’s) hand.”

-Police body worn footage showed Harry moving through the crowd seeking help before he collapsed.
+Police body-worn camera footage showed Harry moving through the crowd seeking help before he collapsed.

 The defendant was allegedly seen holding a hunting knife as he made off.